Phone: (334) 566-4031 Fax: (334) 670-6047 Email:

 Phase I included four softball fields with a centralized pressbox.
 Youth

 and adult softball leagues play regular season and tournament games at

 the Sportsplex, while baseball tournaments have also been played on the

 285-foot fields.
 In 1995, the Sportsplex was the host of the Dixie Boys

 World Series.
-The prestigious tournament returned again in 1998.
+The tournament returned again in 1998, and Troy hosted the 2007 Ozone World Series as well.
 All fields

 are available for practices, but must be reserved in advance by calling

 our main office.
 In addition to the ballparks, the open space of the Sportsplex is very popular for a variety of outdoor recreation.